 Buying Diatomaceous Earth

 DE is not something you can easily find anywhere.
 I ordered mine online.
 The main things to note are to NOT buy DE for swimming pools as that is a very coarse grade that will have NO effect on bugs.
 Just get something that is labeled as food grade or animal/pet grade.
-Getting them in jars is also more convenient compared to bags unless you want to keep the bag in a bin.
-Finally you might want to get a powder duster which is helpful to get the DE into holes and crevices as well as to spread it around generally.
+You also want to get a powder duster which is helpful to get the DE into holes and crevices as well as to spread it around more efficiently.

 Hope this has been helpful!
 Leave a comment if you any questions or have had experience using DE and tell us the results.